Thoracic outlet syndrome: Surgery

 Surgical approaches have also been used successfully in TOS.
-Microsurgery can be used approaching the area from above the collar bone (supraclavicular) followed by neurolysis of the brachial plexus, removal of the scalene muscle (scalenectomy), and the release of the underlying (subclavicular) blood vessels.
+Microsurgery can be used approaching the area from above the collar bone (supraclavicular) followed by neurolysis of the brachial plexus, removal of part or all of the anterior scalene muscle, and the release of the underlying (subclavicular) blood vessels.
 This approach avoids the use of resection, and has been found to be an effective treatment.
 In cases where the first rib (or a fibrous band extending from the first rib) is compressing a vein, artery, or the nerve bundle, part of the first rib and any compressive fibrous tissue, can be removed in a first rib resection and thoracic outlet decompression surgical procedure; scalene muscles may also need to be removed (scalenectomy).
 This allows increased blood flow and the reduction of nerve compression.
 In some cases there may be a rudimentary rib or a cervical rib that can be causing the compression, which can be removed using the same technique.

 Physical therapy is often used before and after the operation to improve recovery time and outcomes.
 Potential complications include pneumothorax, infection, loss of sensation, motor problems, subclavian vessel damage, and, as in all surgeries, a very small risk of permanent serious injury or death.